Looking for inspiration? Or just curious how unique your baby’s name is? The top baby names for 2021 are in and no, it’s not Rona or Covid. Yet.

-Market research company McCrindle has crunched the numbers and uncovered the hottest names for 2020.
-Using data from the top names given to babies last year in every Australian state and territory, they discovered that around one in 10 babies born last year were given a top 10 baby name.
+Market research company McCrindle has crunched the numbers and uncovered the hottest names for 2021, using data from the top names given to babies last year in every Australian state and territory.

-The top girl's name this year, with its royal connection, is no stranger to the top spot, having been crowned number one for seven of the past 10 years.
-The top boy's name has enjoyed similar preferred status, consistently ranking number one since 2013.
-And while there's no change to second position in the girls' category, there's a new name in the second spot in the boys' category.
+The top girl’s name this year, with its royal connection, is no stranger to the top spot, having been crowned number one for eight of the past 10 years.
+The top boy’s name has enjoyed similar preferred status, consistently ranking number one since 2013.
+And while both top 10 lists look pretty similar to last year, Matilda has replaced Harper in the girls’ list and Elijah in place of James in the boys’.

 Is your baby’s name on the list?